Jimmy Garoppolo vs. Jordan Love in Week 5

 Packers Defensive Stats

-- When it comes to stopping the pass, Green Bay ranks 11th in the NFL with 789 passing yards allowed (197.3 per game) and 11th in yards allowed per pass attempt (6.0).
+- When it comes to defending the pass, Green Bay is top-10 this season, ranking second in the NFL with 789 total passing yards allowed (197.3 allowed per game).
+It also ranks third in passing touchdowns allowed (four).

-- Against the run, the Packers' defense has sputtered this season, as it ranks 29th in the league with 621 rushing yards allowed (155.3 per game).
+- Against the run, the Packers rank 23rd in the league in rushing yards allowed per game with 155.3, and they rank 21st in rushing touchdowns allowed (five).

 Who comes out on top when the Raiders and the Packers square off?
 Use our link to sign up at BetMGM for a first-time deposit bonus and place your bets today!